mzazon/awesome-cloud-projects/aws/securing-apis-lambda-authorizers/securing-apis-lambda-authorizers.md

 **Caching Strategy** is critical for production performance, as API Gateway caches authorizer responses based on the identity source configuration.
 The TTL setting balances security freshness with performance optimization.
 For TOKEN authorizers, the cache key is the token value, while REQUEST authorizers use a combination of all identity source values.
 Understanding this caching behavior is essential for designing effective authorization patterns.

 The combination of these patterns with Lambda's serverless execution model provides scalable, cost-effective API security that can handle varying load patterns without infrastructure management overhead.
 The solution integrates seamlessly with AWS monitoring and logging services, enabling comprehensive security audit trails and performance optimization.
+This approach aligns with AWS Well-Architected Framework security principles by implementing defense-in-depth strategies and following least-privilege access patterns throughout the authorization workflow.

 > **Note**: Lambda authorizers support context passing, allowing you to inject user attributes, permissions, and custom data into downstream Lambda functions.
 See the [API Gateway Lambda Authorizer documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-lambda-function-create.html) for advanced context usage patterns.

 > **Tip**: Use different TTL values for different security levels - shorter TTL for high-security endpoints and longer TTL for less sensitive resources to optimize performance.

 > **Warning**: Always validate tokens cryptographically in production environments.
 The simplified validation in this recipe is for demonstration purposes only.
+See the [AWS Lambda authorizer input and output documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-input.html) for proper token validation patterns.

 ## Challenge